 When you get to Woodlands Train Checkpoint, head upstairs to level 2, where you’ll see a queue of train passengers waiting on the left of the walkway.
 Join them and wait for the boarding gates to open.

-Come at least 30 minutes before your train departs, because you need time to clear immigration on both sides before you get on the train.
+Aim to arrive at least 40 minutes before your train departs, because you need time to clear immigration on both sides before you get on the train.
 The boarding gate closes 10 minutes before train departure.
-So if your train is scheduled for 10am, you should arrive sometime between 9.30am and 9.50am.
+So if your train is scheduled for 10am, you should arrive sometime by 9:20am.

 In the event of any screw-up, you may be required to go to the KTM ticket office to validate your online booking.

-The ticket office is on the ground floor of Woodlands Train Checkpoint.
+The ticket office is on the ground floor of the Woodlands Train Checkpoint.
 You can’t miss it; there’s nothing else there except a lift.
-Also, there’s always a queue:
+Be warned, there’s always a queue.

-I’m not sure what the new SOP is, but you will probably be asked to show some proof of your booking so they can print out a physical ticket for you.
+We’re not sure what the latest SOP is, but you will probably be asked to show some proof of your booking so they can print out a physical ticket for you.
+Make sure you download a copy of your ticket onto your phone just in case you have issues with the internet!

 Step 4: Take the 5-minute train from Singapore to JB